jkomolesc/jkomolesclandingpage/README.md

 # jkomolesclandingpage
-A landing page for the developer
+A landing page for me